-This was not only a glorious moment in time; but a scene of peace and tranquility that is needful in the hour in which we live.
+This was not only a glorious moment; but a scene of peace and tranquility that is needed in the hour in which we live.
 Such peace can only be obtained through the Peace-Giver; and His name is Jesus.
-He said: "Peace I leave with you, my peace I give to you; not as the world gives, give I unto you.
-Let not your heart be troubled, neither let it be afraid" (John 14:27).
+He said:

 In the eye of a storm one finds peace but outside its perimeter lies the fierceness of the storm.
-Those who are peacemakers are seeking such a peace but troublemakers seek to add to the storm's effect to accomplish their desired agenda.
+Those who are peacemakers are seeking such a peace but troublemakers seek to add to the storm's effect.

 Such is no less important in our present day setting.
-When one stands for God's Word; from the ungodly there will be opposition.
-The term harmless infers innocence or not being held accountable for inappropriate behavior.
-Scripture reveals that the believer is an ambassador for Christ on his behalf (2 Corinthians 5:20); as such one is to not exercise inappropriate behavior as that of the heathen.
+When one stands for God's Word there will be opposition.
+The term harmless infers innocence; lacking capacity or intent to injure.
+Scripture reveals that the believer is an ambassador for Christ on his behalf (2 Corinthians 5:20); as such one is to not exercise inappropriate behavior as that of the ungodly.

 Scripture reveals: The weapons of our warfare are not of the flesh, but mighty through God to the tearing down of strongholds.
 Casting down arguments and every high thing that exalts itself against the knowledge of God (2 Corinthians 10:4-5).
-The believer in Christ does not war according to human standards but through God's Spirit leading and guiding in such warfare.
+The believer in Christ does not war according to human standards but through God's Spirit.

 Scripture reveals that they think it strange that you run not with them to the same excess of riot, speaking evil of you (1 Peter 4:4).
 God's Word tells us that the grace of God that brings salvation has appeared to all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world (Titus 2:12).